-Even more exciting than flavor profiles, however, is the revelation that terpene structures also contribute to the overall effect of cannabis on the user.
-When terpenes interact with cannabinoids like THC and CBD, they change how the cannabinoids effect the user, thus altering the strain’s effect.
-This synergy is commonly known as the “entourage effect,” and it explains why every strain seems to have a different “high.”
-If you’ve ever wondered why a sativa-leaning hybrid like Blue Dream gives you energy and gets your creative juices flowing, but strong indicas like Kush leave you melting into your couch, the answer is that they contain different concentrations of key terpenes Myrcene and Pinene.
+In addition to creating unique flavor profiles, terpene structures also contribute to the overall effect of cannabis on the user.
+When terpenes interact with cannabinoids like THC and CBD, they change how the cannabinoids effect the user, thus altering the strain’s overall effect.
+This synergy is commonly known as the “entourage effect.”
+This is why every strain seems to have a different “high.”
+It is why a sativa-leaning hybrid like Blue Dream gives you energy and gets your creative juices flowing, but strong indicas like Kush leave you melting into your couch.
+Each strain contains different concentrations of key terpenes Myrcene and Pinene.

 And that’s not all.
 Terpenes also offer serious medicinal and therapeutic value.
-Terpenes have been identified as effective in treating inflammation, ulcers, pain, heartburn, anxiety, acne, asthma, sleeplessness, depression, fungus, and bacterial infections.
+Terpenes have been identified as effective in treating inflammation, ulcers, pain, heartburn, anxiety, acne, asthma, sleeplessness, depression, fungus, and bacterial infections, just to name a few. **Please note that recreational cannabis is not meant to treat or cure any disease.

-Please, take some time to continue reading and familiarize yourself with five of the most important terpenes found in cannabis.
-Then, when you visit our store or order online (coming soon!), take note of the terpene profiles we provide for our strains.
-In no time, you’ll be well on your way to becoming a true cannabis connoisseur.
+Below are five of the most important terpenes found in cannabis.
+Take a look at how they can alter the effects on the user.
+Then, when you visit our store or order online, look for the terpene profiles we provide for our strains.
+In no time, you’ll be well on your way to becoming a cannabis connoisseur.

 CARYOPHYLLENE